terrencehan/eprobe/README.md

 method to trace your application in time sequence, and visualise call stacks using Flame Graph.

-Compared to original implement, `script/flamegraph.pl` introduced a new concept `layer` to show the relationship between parallel processes, even those in saperated nodes.
+Compared to original implementation, `script/flamegraph.pl` introduced a new concept `layer` to show the relationship between parallel processes, even those in separate nodes.
 So, all processes could be combined in one flame graph, ordered by time they took.
 <p align="center">
   <img src="https://raw.github.com/terrencehan/eprobe/master/sample/flame.png?raw=true" alt=""/>